 - The next morning, remove dishes and wipe down the inside with a hot wet sponge first drizzled with baking soda.

-Even though I had great success cleaning my stove burners and BBQ grills with ammonia, I was still skeptical about the oven because it was in such bad shape.
+Even though I had great success with cleaning my stove burners with ammonia, I was still skeptical about the oven because it was in such bad shape.
 I couldn’t have been more wrong!
 The yucky gunk literally wiped right off.
 I did have to rub over a few places more than once, there were two small spots that needed some scrubbing.
 This method won hands down!
 But the real test came when I decided to try method #2 on the still uncleaned half of my upper oven.
 I only cleaned half of it so I could have a picture for comparison.
 Out came the ammonia again, I was excited when I woke up the following morning to see how well it worked.
 Once again the ammonia came through!
 90% of the gunk was removed with one pass!
 I had a couple spots that needed 3-4 mins of scrubbing and I was DONE!

 I love having two sparkling clean ovens.
 Now that I know how easy it is, I will definitely clean them at least twice a year!
 A HUGE thank you to Life 123 and Cleverly Inspired for these great cleaning tips!